bogaudio/BogaudioModules/README-prerelease.md

   - With four channels, a channel gets each of: up and down the full amount and up and down half the amount.
   - And so on, such that the detune amounts are evenly spread, and one channel gets the unaltered pitch if and only if the channel count is odd.

+_When <a href="#bypassing">bypassed</a>:_ no output.

 ![Polyphony utilities screenshot](doc/www/poly2.png)

 #### <a name="polycon"></a> POLYCON16

 POLYCON16 allows fixed voltages to be sent directly to some number of channels, by channel number, of a polyphonic output.
-The number of output channels is set the CHAN knob, unless an input is present at the CHAN input, in which case the channel count is taken from that input, and the knob is ignored.
+The number of output channels is set by the CHAN knob, unless an input is present at the CHAN input, in which case the channel count is taken from that input, and the knob is ignored.

 This can be used to introduce a bit of fixed variation across the channels of a poly voice.

 The context menu option range allows the output voltages to be set from several bipolar and unipolar ranges.
 Note that when a unipolar range is used, 0V will be output when the knob is fully counter-clockwise, even though the knobs are drawn with a bipolar dial (such that 0V is usually at noon).

+_When <a href="#bypassing">bypassed</a>:_ no output.

 #### <a name="polycon8"></a> POLYCON8

 A compact version of POLYCON16, that only works with polyphony channels 1-8.
 The channel count must be set on the context (right-click) menu.

+_When <a href="#bypassing">bypassed</a>:_ no output.

 #### <a name="polyoff16"></a> POLYOFF16